Table of Contents

 In the acute stage of the inflammation, tests mostly reveal antibodies against the phase-II-antigens.
 The detection of phase-I-antibodies suggests a chronic course.
 However, cross-reactions with Chlamydia pneumoniae and Bartonella spp. have to be considered.

 Using immunofluorescence and electron microscopy, pathogens can also be directly detected in biopsy material.
 Laboratory tests must be performed in S3 laboratories.
+Detection of C. burnetii DNA by PCR is also used to diagnose infection.
 The direct and indirect pathogen detection has to be reported to authorities.

 Infections with Hemophilus Influenza